 Fast blue (FB) is a fluorescent dye most commonly used as a retrograde neuronal tracer.
 FB is the tracer of choice for motoneuronal labeling in long-term experiments as it is effectively transported retrogradely over long distances in various animal models, e.g. rats, cats and monkeys.
+The retrograde tracing techniques allow for detailed assessment of neuronal connections from a single population of neurons to their various targets throughout the nervous system.
+These techniques allow the "mapping" of connections between neurons in a particular structure (e.g. the eye) and the target neurons in the brain.

 Fast Blue can be used alone or with other types of fluorescent retrograde and anterograde tracer dyes to develop picture of neuronal pathway.
 Other neuronal tracers such as Diamidino Yellow (DY), True Blue (TB), Granular Blue (GB), Evans Blue and Nuclear Yellow are used in conjunction with FB.